AICC/CMI-5_Spec_Current/cmi5_runtime.md

 * This is an optional verb.
 * The AU shall use this verb as defined in section _____

-__Passed__
+__Failed__

-* Used to affirm the success a learner experienced within the learning content in relation to a threshold.
-If the user performed at a minimum to the level of this threshold, the content is “passed”.
-The opposite of “failed”.
+* Used to affirm the lack of success a learner experienced within the learning content in relation to a threshold.
+If the user performed below the minimum to the level of this threshold, the content is “failed”.
+The opposite of “passed”.
+* This is an optional verb.
+* The AU shall use this verb as defined in section _____

+__Completed__

+* Used to affirm the completion of content.
+This can be simply experiencing all the content, be tied to objectives or interactions, or determined in any other way.
+Any content that has been started, but not yet completed, should be considered incomplete.
+There is no verb to “incomplete” an activity, one would void the statement which completes the activity.
+* This is an optional verb.
+* The AU shall use this verb as defined in section _____

+__Mastered__

+* Used to describe a level of competence achieved in the activity.
+The level should be within the range of a defined scale.
+This is not to be confused with “progressed”, which shows how much content was experienced, whereas mastery has to do with level of expertise.
+* This is an optional verb.
+* The AU shall use this verb as defined in section _____

+__Mastered__

+* Used to describe a level of competence achieved in the activity.
+The level should be within the range of a defined scale.
+This is not to be confused with “progressed”, which shows how much content was experienced, whereas mastery has to do with level of expertise.
 * This is an optional verb.
 * The AU shall use this verb as defined in section _____

 <a id="bibliography"/>
 #10.0 Bibliography